compilepeace/OSM_Route_Planner/README.md

 # OSM Route Planner
  OSM Route Planner uses **A\* search algorithm** to find the shortest path between 2 points on a map.
-Currently, it parses OSM (OpenStreetMap) data where starting point and destination (start_node & end_node) coordinates are provided by the end user.
-It uses [pugixml](https://pugixml.org/) library to parse OSM data into xml format and uses io2d library (check [P0267 Reference Implementation](https://github.com/cpp-io2d/P0267_RefImpl)) to render a route on map to the display.
-Render here means transformation of ideal representation into pixels.
+Currently, it parses OSM (OpenStreetMap) data where starting and destination coordinates (start_node & end_node) are provided by the end user.
+It uses [pugixml](https://pugixml.org/) library to parse OSM data into xml format and uses io2d library (check [P0267 Reference Implementation](https://github.com/cpp-io2d/P0267_RefImpl)) to render a route on map to the display. **Render** here means transformation of ideal representation into pixels.
 This project is a part of Udacity C++ Nanodegree and is tested against unit tests (via [GoogleTest Framework](https://github.com/google/googletest)) present in [test](https://github.com/compilepeace/OSM_Route_Planner/blob/main/test/utest_rp_a_star_search.cpp) directory.

 <img src="map.png" width="600" height="450" />